simon-javier/backup-manuscript-thesis/main.typ

 - The reliability of nails as a systemic disease detector is tricky and requires more information such as the user's history, work, and pathology.
 - The dataset quality and balance can impact the model's ability to make predictions.
 - Publicly sourced datasets may lack formal verification from licensed medical professionals, introducing risks of inaccurate labels that could impact classification and inference reliability.
-- Local data about prevalence of nail features and nail feature given diseases can be limited.
+- Epidemiological data regarding the prevalence of nail features and their associations with systemic diseases in the local population may be limited.
 - Due to the blackbox nature of deep learning models, the models employed have limited interpretability and explainability, which may affect clinical trust and adoption despite strong predictive performance #cite(<doshi_2017_towards>, form: "normal").
 - Training complex models require substantial computational resources which may limit the ability to perform extensive hyperparameter tuning.